Netflix released the trailer for ‘Diana: The Musical.’ Some aren’t sure the world needs it

 On social media, some critics branded the idea “disrespectful” and “weird,” while others asked why, decades after the death of Diana in 1997, her life was still being so widely scrutinized and dramatized.

 For years, Diana was forced to grapple with incessant hounding from the media.
-She died in a Paris car crash in 1997 while being pursued by paparazzi.
+She died in a Paris car crash in 1997 while being pursued by the paparazzi.

-Her second son, Prince Harry, has also had a difficult relationship with the media, and has vowed to protect his wife, Meghan, and their family.
-In 2019, he said: “I will not be bullied into playing a game that killed my mom.”
+Her second son, Prince Harry, has also had a difficult relationship with the media and has vowed to protect his wife, Meghan, and their family.
+In 2019, he said, “I will not be bullied into playing a game that killed my mom.”

 Britain’s notorious press has long targeted Meghan and Harry.
 A raw new documentary shows the impact.